KhronosGroup/Vulkan-Samples/samples/api/hpp_dynamic_uniform_buffers/README.md

 - limitations under the License.
 -
 -->
-### HPP Dynamic Uniform Buffers<br/>
+### HPP Dynamic Uniform Buffers

-A transcoded version of the API sample [Dynamic Uniform buffers](https://github.com/KhronosGroup/Vulkan-Samples/tree/master/samples/api/dynamic_uniform_buffers) that illustrates the usage of the C++ bindings of vulkan provided by vulkan.hpp.
+A transcoded version of the API sample [Dynamic Uniform buffers](https://github.com/KhronosGroup/Vulkan-Samples/tree/master/samples/api/dynamic_uniform_buffers) that illustrates the usage of the C++ bindings of Vulkan provided by vulkan.hpp.